easyuc/EasyUC/smc/README.md

-  applications of the EasyCrypt tactics `sp` (for pushing assignments into the precondition), `inline` (for inlining procedures) and `rcondt`/`rcondf` (for reducing conditionals/while loops for which the truth/falsity of their boolean expressions can be proved).
+  applications of the EasyCrypt tactics `sp` (for pushing assignments into the precondition), `inline` (for inlining procedures) and `rcondt`/`rcondf` (for reducing conditionals/while loops for which the truth/falsity of their boolean expressions can be established).
 There is a pressing need for better EasyCrypt support for symbolic evaluation.